 See how the Dropbox referral program offers a quick email send.

-A Gartner survey found that 71 percent of business leaders understand the relationship between business success and key performance indicators (KPIs).
-Take enough time to measure the effectiveness of your viral marketing techniques.
-Notice if your website registers increased activity or you get more inbound leads.
-Also, notice any changes in social media attention.
+A Gartner survey found 71% of business leaders understand the relationship between success and key performance indicators (KPIs).
+Take the time to measure the effectiveness of your viral marketing techniques.
+Notice if your website registers increased activity, times when you get more inbound leads, or any changes in social media attention.

-Viral growth comes with numerous benefits, foremost being the brand awareness of your business and campaigns generate, translating into more sales.
-But there are risks as well.
-Be sure to test, grow, and calculate which techniques work best for your business, especially considering your industry vertical.
-Pick the right appeals and strategies to improve your chances of viral success.
+Viral growth comes with numerous benefits, the foremost being increased brand awareness and more sales.
+But it doesn’t just happen without a solid plan – be sure to test, grow, and calculate which techniques work best for your business.